 As with the Brilliant, the Komsomolets has a small internal compartment for storing filters and supplementary lenses.

 The successor to the Komsomolets has one major innovation – as inspired by the 1938 Voightlander Brilliant – a coupled gearing to connect the taking and viewing lenses, allowing each to be focused in sync.
-It’s shutter had a larger range of speeds, and it’s shooting and taking lens both opened up to a nice n’ bright f/2.8 and had a wider angle of view.
+Its shutter had a larger range of speeds, and its shooting and taking lens both opened up to a nice 'n' bright f/2.8 with a wider angle of view.

 As you can see from its production dates, the scope of its manufacture is HUGE.
 We’re talking over two and a half decades of Lubitel 2’s!
 An interesting note is the Bakelite texture from camera to camera.
 Bakelite molds only work for so long before they have to be replaced.
 As they wear out, they’ll impart different patterns and “mistakes” to the body parts that they produce.
 If you compare a few Lubitel 2’s from different years, you’ll often see a marked difference in the texture.
 Lubitel 2’s were produced with both Latin and Cyrillic nameplates – and were produced for a variety of export markets and foreign partners.
 One notable variant (pictured here) is the Kalimar TLR100 – which is simply a re-branded Lubi 2.

 - Produced 1976 – 1986 / Approx 70,000 units